DTW-DanWard/OctopusDeployUtilities/docs/TypeWhiteListBlackListConfig.md

 # ODU Type Export Blacklist / Whitelist

 There are a lot of different data types that can be exported from Octopus Deploy.
-But, believe me, you probably don't want to export all of them.
+But, believe me, you probably don't want to export **all** of them.
 Why?
 * Some types just aren't important.
 * Some are huge, like Events, Deployments, Releases and ServerTasks.
-Do you want your export to take a few minutes or 30+ minutes?
+Do you want your export to take a few minutes to run or 30+ minutes?
 * Some you might not be able to access to, especially if you are using a Octopus Deploy-hosted cloud instance.

 So which types do you want to blacklist or whitelist?
-Check out the [type description](TypeDescription.md).

-**By default Octopus Deploy Utilities does not export every type - just a subset!**  Large types like Events, Deployments, etc. are in the blacklist along with types that are unimportant and likely to cause an error with a cloud-hosted instance.
+Check out the [type description](TypeDescription.md) information but for now try an export with the default values.  **By default Octopus Deploy Utilities does not export every type - just a subset!**  Large types like Events, Deployments, etc. are in the default blacklist along with types that are unimportant and likely to cause an error with a cloud-hosted instance.

 ### Blacklist or Whitelist

-ODU decides which types get exported by either blacklist **or** whitelist:
+ODU exports specifics types checking your configuration for values in either the blacklist **or** the whitelist.
-* Blacklist: exports all types *EXCEPT* the ones on the blacklist.
+* If you have *blacklist* settings it exports all types *EXCEPT* the ones in the blacklist.
-* Whitelist: *ONLY* exports types on the whitelist.
+* If you have *whitelist* settings it exports *ONLY* the types in the whitelist.

 Unless you have a small and very specific list of types you want to export (i.e. whitelist) you should probably use the blacklist - that is how ODU is configured by default.
 You can test this with some PowerShell: